Hare & Tortoise Prototype.

 Ravensburger 2008

-A change of management at Ravensburger led to a change of mind when the Abacus agreement was due to end.
+I therefore removed the '4' squares and made corresponding adjustments elsewhere.
+Thus the current Ravensburger edition is double-sided. to a change of mind when the Abacus agreement was due to end.
 For their new edition - appearing nearly 30 years after their first publication! - the game reverted to its best-known design, but with the improved layout of 1987 (first lettuce on 10th square) and revisions to the hare-card instructions.
 Ravensburger also asked for an additional racetrack suitable specifically for two or three players.
-I therefore removed the '4' squares and made corresponding adjustments elsewhere.
-Thus the current Ravensburger edition is double-sided.

 Gibsons again